facebook

 Reference - VBFR701BB / VBFR702BB

-What could be more French than a bike & barge tour between Paris and the Champagne region?
-8 days and 7 unforgettable nights in the heart of a remarkable terroir and authentic villages.
+What could be more French than a bike and barge tour between Paris and Champagne?
+8 unforgettable days in the heart of a remarkable region and authentic villages.
+Electric bike rental included.
+Guided tour.

 Rating:0 opinion